decodingafterlife/DeepEval/README.md

       * `deepeval.metrics`: To import and use the specific metric class (e.g., `FaithfulnessMetric`).
   * **Key Functions**:
       * `run_evaluation()`: The main logic that loads the data, loops through each test case, calls `metric.measure()`, and saves the results.
 At the end, it prints the crucial "Average Score" to the console, which is captured by `run_evaluation.py`.
-  * **Each Individual metric can also be called if we don't want all the metrics to be called.
-Just pass the required parameters when the file is being executed.
-Go through the file onec, you' understand.**